Northampton Tutors from Smith College

 Test results:

-AP Exams: English Language (4), English Literature (4), Spanish (4)
+AP Scores: English Language (4), English Literature (4), Spanish (4)

 Hello!
 My name is Ruby, and I'm a Chinese major at Smith College, who is also completing the translation concentration with a focus on Korean.
 I am originally from Austin, Texas, and have been studying Spanish since elementary school.
 In addition to those three languages, I am also taking Thai classes at UMass, which I quite enjoy!
 I really love learning new languages and using what I've learned in each to further my proficiency in the others.
 I have previous experience working as a private online Korean tutor, creating my own weekly lesson plans tailored to each student, as well as working as an ESL teacher assisting in English grammar and pronunciation for non-native speakers (specifically Chinese speakers).
 Through these various projects, I am consistently improving my English, Korean, and Chinese.
 I am extremely passionate about language acquisition and using the arts to learn about the many different linguistic and cultural aspects of our world.
 I participated in a film-studies pathway in high school, as well as a non-profit youth film collective outside of school, where I learned the fundamentals of filmmaking, producing, and editing.
 I also have a strong interest in music, especially international music like K-pop and Mando-pop.
 In the summer of 2024, I studied abroad in Korea and took a traditional Korean music class.
 Through this experience, I learned the importance of incorporating cultural elements in foreign language acquisition, as it is both an exciting and super fun way to learn.
 Because of this experience, I like to incorporate different kinds of elements, such as film and music, to support students' different learning styles.
 For me, teaching languages is a very fulfilling experience.
 I love being able to help young people expand their knowledge and open doors to multicultural experiences and opportunities.
 I hope to make an impact on my tutees, and I am dedicated to making their language learning experience as fun and engaging as possible!